CiscoDevNet/devnet-express-cloud-collab-code-samples/README.md

-## Cisco DevNet Learning Labs: Collaboration Code Samples
+# Code Samples for DevNet Express Cloud Collaboration tracks

-These self-paced interactive tutorials provide instructions for developers to use collaboration tools.
+These self-paced interactive tutorials provide instructions for developers to read and use code examples.

 We write these labs for display within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).